Create an access review of groups and applications in Azure AD

 Sign in to the Azure portal and open the Identity Governance page.

-In the left menu, click Access reviews.
+On the left menu, select Access reviews.

-Click New access review to create a new access review.
+Select New access review to create a new access review.

-All Microsoft 365 groups with guest users.
-Select this option if you would like to create recurring reviews on all your guest users across all your Microsoft Teams and Microsoft 365 groups in your organization.
-You can choose to exclude certain groups by clicking on ‘Select group(s) to exclude’.
+All Microsoft 365 groups with guest users: Select this option if you want to create recurring reviews on all your guest users across all your Microsoft Teams and Microsoft 365 groups in your organization.
+Dynamic groups and role-assignable groups aren't included.
+You can also choose to exclude individual groups by selecting Select group(s) to exclude.

-Click on Next: Reviews.
+Select Next: Reviews.